Notion is an all-in-one robust note-taking platform that manages your notes, tasks, wikis, and databases.

 One of the best features of Sunsama is its productivity-focused interface.

-Their multipurpose dashboard shows to-do lists and tasks at one while showing calendar/ Google calendar at another.
+Their multipurpose dashboard shows to-do lists and tasks at one while showing a calendar/ Google calendar at another.

 Another great feature of Sunsama is their drag and drop functionality where you can easily drop tasks to your calendar at your preferred time.